-- F.7.6.1 The objective of this section is to explain and justify the team's economic viability from the expected value obtained in the "Future budget" section plus the actual cash value from the section "Team's liquidity". - F.7.6.2 This section must explain to the jury the team's economical results and try to find a conclusion for the economical part. - F.7.6.3The team should explain the causes and motives, how will they revert the result (in case of a negative outcome) or how will be used that surplus (in case or a positive result).

-F.7.6.4 It is highly recommended to show the results in a table format, with the income, expenses and the future income expenses laid out.

-F.7.6.5 In either a positive or negative outcome, it will be evaluated the process that led to this economical result.
+- F.7.6.1 The objective of this section is to explain and justify the team's economic viability from the expected value obtained in the "Future budget" section plus the actual cash value from the section "Team's liquidity". - F.7.6.2 This section must explain to the jury the team's economical results and try to find a conclusion for the economical part. - F.7.6.3 The team should explain the causes and motives, how will they revert the result (in case of a negative outcome) or how will be used that surplus (in case or a positive result). - F.7.6.4 It is highly recommended to show the results in a table format, with the income, expenses and the future income expenses laid out. - F.7.6.5 In either a positive or negative outcome, it will be evaluated the process that led to this economical result.
 No penalties will be applied in case of a negative result.

-F.7.7 Maximum scores

-F.7.7.1 The maximum score for the 5 th milestone is 60 points.
+- F.7.7.1 The maximum score for the 5th milestone is 75 points.

-F.7.7.2 The maximum score for the first section is 6 points, divided into:
+- F.7.7.2 The maximum score for the first section is 9 points, divided into:

 - Completeness of the expense table.

 - Expenses correctly formatted and accounted.

 - Concepts correctly justified.

-F.7.7.3 The maximum score for the second section is 6 points, divided into:
+- F.7.7.3 The maximum score for the second section is 6 points, divided into:

 - Completeness of the income table.

 - Income correctly formatted and accounted.

-. ( - Concepts correctly justified.
+- Concepts correctly justified.

-F.7.7.4 The maximum score for the third section is 21 points, divided into:
+- F.7.7.4 The maximum score for the third section is 27 points, divided into:

 - Completeness of the valuation table.

 - Correctly formatted table and fields.

-- Correctly differentiation between parts.

-- Hours needed correctly accounted.

-F.7.7.5 The maximum score for the fourth section is 6 points, divided into:

-$\langle \rho \rangle$ - Correctly justification of the actual cash account.

-F.7.7.6 The maximum score for the fifth section is 12 points, divided into:

-- Completeness of the budget table.

-- Expenses correctly formatted and accounted. - Income correctly formatted and accounted. - Missing parts (if exists) correctly justified. - Justification of the different costs and incomes. - F.7.7.7 The maximum score for the sixth section is 9 points, divided into: - Correctly justification of the final result.
+- Correctly differentiation between parts. - Hours needed correctly accounted. - F.7.7.5 The maximum score for the fourth section is 9 points, divided into: - Correctly justification of the actual cash account. - F.7.7.6 The maximum score for the fifth section is 15 points, divided into: - Completeness of the budget table. - Expenses correctly formatted and accounted. - Income correctly formatted and accounted. - Missing parts (if exists) correctly justified. - Justification of the different costs and incomes. - F.7.7.7 The maximum score for the sixth section is 9 points, divided into: - Correctly justification of the final result.